dermesser/libsocket/DOCUMENTATION.md

 `int connect_inet_dgram_socket(int sfd, char* host, char* service)`

 Calling `connect(2)` on DGRAM sockets is possible.
 If you do that, subsequent calls to `read(2)` and `write(2)` will receive and send data only to the host and service you connected to.
+Sending/receiving to/from other hosts is still possible with `{recvfrom,sendto}_inet_dgram_socket()`.
+You may see an example covering this as explained here in `examples/echo_dgram_connected_client.c`.

+`sfd` is the file descriptor, `host` and `service` the target address parameter, like in `create_inet_stream_socket()`.

+You may call this function multiple times on one socket to reconnect it.

+You may 'de-connect' a socket by calling

+	connect_inet_dgram_socket(socket,0,0);

+where the second 0 also could be "abc" - important is that the host argument is 0.
+After this call, the connection is solved and `write(2)/read(2)` is not possible anymore.
+You may call this function again to connect the socket, of course.

 	extern int destroy_inet_socket(int sfd);
 	extern int shutdown_inet_stream_socket(int sfd, int method);